threefoldfoundation/www_threefold_io/content/next/index.md

 ### TF Grid 3.x Goes Fully Decentralized

-ThreeFold DMCC has been instrumental in supporting the expansion of the TF Grid over the last years.
-It is thanks to the generous funding and support of many contributors that the grid has been able to achieve its current state.
-ThreeFold DMCC will in the future limit its effort on TF Grid 3.x and focus completely on TF Grid 4.x.
-For this reason, TF Grid 3.x must move to become fully decentralized.
+ThreeFold DMCC has been instrumental in supporting the expansion of the TF Grid over the years.
+It is thanks to the generous funding and support of many contributors that the grid has achieved its current state.
+ThreeFold DMCC will need to limit its effort on TF Grid 3.x and focus completely on TF Grid 4.x.
+For this reason, TF Grid 3.x must move to become community-run.

 <br>